minhducsun2002/yozefu/docs/tls/README.md

 </p>

 This page helps you configure TLS settings for different providers.
 The steps are always the same:
 1. Open the configuration with `yozf configure`
 2. Edit the configuration file by adding a new cluster.
 3. Save the file and run start the tool `yozf -c my-cluster`

+If you use any of the following properties:`ssl.ca.location`, `ssl.certificate.location`, `ssl.key.location`, make sure to provide an absolute path, using `~` in the path doesn't work.

+> [!WARNING]
+> `SASL_SSL` security protocol is not available for `aarch64-unknown-linux-gnu` and `windows` targets.
+I'm facing some compilation issues.

 ## Confluent